Mandela: We know Zambia can hurt Harambee Stars | Goal.com

 Kenya’s record against the Cosafa nation is poor as only six wins and seven draws have been registered from their previous 37 matches.

-During the 2015 encounter which was an Africa Cup of Nations qualifier, played at the same venue, Kenya had taken a deserved lead through striker Michael Olunga – who was then playing for Gor Mahia in the 11th minute - before Winston Kalengo’s 29th-minute strike and Collins Mbesuma's effort on the stroke of half-time ensured Zambia carried the day.
+During the 2015 encounter which was an Africa Cup of Nations qualifier, played at the same venue, Kenya had taken a deserved lead through striker Michael Olunga in the 11th minute - before Winston Kalengo’s 29th-minute strike and Collins Mbesuma's effort on the stroke of half-time ensured Zambia carried the day.

 The last time the Cecafa nation and the Cosafa member met was in 2016 in the Afcon second leg qualifier with a 1-1 Lusaka draw being the end result.